xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 ```
 $ roslaunch lwr_simple_example client.launch
 ```
-which will run the client;
+which will run the client.

 ```
 $ roslaunch lwr_simple_example console.launch
 ```

 This is the console from which one can command the robot.
-Writing the command in the terminal
+Execute the command in the terminal

 ```
 $ Cmd> command